 Our mechanical engineering team is responsible for the development of United Utilities' mechanical systems and also provides invaluable support to our operational and other business colleagues.
 Whether you're based in our head office or out on site, there's plenty to be getting on with.
 Sounds good, right?

 - After 12 to 24 months on the programme, you will be expected to have developed your engineering skills in water, wastewater and sludge treatment processes and to have gained an understanding of the technologies, together with company standards and procedures.

 - We want you to have a broad and holistic understanding.
 So you will get to know about other engineering disciplines such as civil, hydraulic, process, electrical, modelling and more.
 We believe these are key requirements in order to deliver robust, reliable and cost effective solutions that are safely and efficiently commissioned, operated, optimised and maintained.

 - We'll support you to gain professional and chartered status.
 The engineering department runs a successful, IMechE-accredited professional development programme to develop graduate engineers towards Chartered status.
 Don't worry, you won't be doing this alone.
 Graduates enrolled on the MPDS will have a dedicated mentor to help guide them throughout their training and development period.

 - Engineering reports are important, therefore you must have the ability to write clear, concise, accurate engineering reports and specifications with measurable outputs.

 Knowledge and Skills

-Shortlisted candidates will be invited to an assessment centre on 9th December 2019.
+- Shortlisted candidates will be invited to an assessment centre to be held on 4th December 2019.